 No notifications or alerts when the phone is locked?

 Not getting notified of messages coming in when iPhone or another iDevice is locked?
-If you’re not seeing or hearing any alerts only when your iPhone or iDevice is locked (display sleep mode,) check that you have enabled Show on Lock Screen.
+If you’re not seeing or hearing any alerts only when your iPhone or iDevice is locked (display sleep mode,) enable the Show on Lock Screen setting.
 Go to Settings > Notifications > Messages and verify that Show on Lock Screen is toggled on.

 For sound alerts, also check that Settings > Notifications > Messages > Sounds has an alert type selected and does not display None or Vibrate Only, unless that’s the setting you want.